All blog posts

 Source: Google Lighthouse

-Your Shopify speed is measured using the performance of your top three pages and their contribution to customer experience.
-However, with every app and functionality you add to your Shopify store, your page speed starts to slow down little by little until eventually it becomes too slow.
-This is why it is important that you regularly optimise your Shopify store.
+Your Shopify speed is measured using the performance of your top three pages and their contribution to customer experience, with initial load speed playing a significant role.
+However, with every app and functionality you add to your Shopify store, your page speed, including initial load speed, starts to slow down little by little until eventually it becomes too slow.
+This is why it is important that you regularly optimise your Shopify store for initial load speed among other factors.
 Before going on to consider how you can improve your Shopify speed score, we’ll first need to identify what is a good Shopify speed score.

 What is a Good Shopify Speed Score?